-The full Sovereign Edward VII gold coin was minted in the reign years of King Edward VII from 1902 to 1910.
+The full Sovereign Edward VII gold coin was minted during the reign of King Edward VII from 1902 to 1910.
 The so-called "full” Sovereign has a fine weight of 7.322 g with a nominal value of 1 Pound.

 Fineweight, Fineness and Alloy